 Blake earned a master's degree from Adams State College, where he was a member of the school's Division II cross country and track teams.
 Following his graduation from Adams State, Blake was the head coach for the Plattsburgh State men's and women's cross country teams.
 He also was an assistant coach for the track and field squads.
 He served as an assistant with the Blue Devils prior to his appointment as head coach in August 2009.

 "This is a tremendous opportunity for me and I look forward to working with and developing both our men's and women's programs," Blake said following the announcement.
 "My first year as a head coach at my alma mater was a very rewarding one.
 Our men's team worked hard and competed at a high level throughout the cross country and track seasons.
 I am excited about creating a similar work ethic and championship attitude with our women's program."

 Blake is currently a seven-time member of the USATF Mountain Running Team and three time winner at the Mount Washington Road Race, including 2013.
-In addition to being a 2014 USA Track and Field member, Blake is affiliated with the La Sportiva Mountain Running team.
-He is also a USATF certified Level 1, 2 and 3 Coach.
+In addition to being a 2017 USA Track and Field member, he is also a USATF certified Level 1, 2 and 3 Coach.
 In 2004, Blake qualified and competed at the Olympic Marathon Trials in Birmingham, Alabama and finished the 26.2 mile race 33rd with a time of 2:22.44.

 Blake is also a three-time winner of the Mount Washington Road Race (2006, 2008, 2013) and was inducted into the Mount Washington Road Hall of Fame in 2015.
 Blake holds the Connecticut and New York state records for the 154-year-old, 7.6-mile, uphill race on the Mount Washington Auto Road.
 He is one of only eight people to complete the race in under sixty minutes, and has run the race in 1:02 more times than any other runner.